Sustainsys/Saml2/doc/Contributing.md

 merged if they contain tests covering the added functionality.
 Parts of the code that aren't practically possible to test because of tight integration with the web server (see e.g.
 `CommandResult.ApplyPrincipal`) are excluded from this rule and should be marked with a `[ExcludeFromCodeCoverage]` attribute.
-The code coverage report for Kentor.AuthServices is at 100.00% coverage and should remain so.
+The code coverage report when using the `CodeCoverage.runsettings` file is at 100.00% coverage and should remain so.

 If you hare using Visual Studio Premium or Ultimate, please use the "VsPremium" solution, that contains an extra unit test project which requires VS Premium features to run.